Symmetry resolved entanglement in gapped integrable systems: a corner transfer matrix approach: The complex harmonic chain

 On the other hand, if we invert the order of these two operations, we obtain the divergent term in Eq. (\ref{eq:divergent}).
-This fact implies that the approach to the critical limit $\epsilon\to0$ is non-uniform in $\alpha$: exactly at $\alpha=0$ the charged entropy approaches \eqref{eq:leadingsF}, but for any non-zero $\alpha$ the limit is \eqref{eq:leadinghc1} that as a consequence is reached for smaller and smaller $\epsilon$ (i.e. $\omega_0$) as $\alpha$ gets closer to $0$.
+Considering now the charged moments of the complex chain, $\ln Z_n(\alpha)= 2{\rm Re} F_n(\alpha)$, the divergent term (\ref{eq:divergent}) cancels, but the finite part is not the total moment $\ln Z_n$ in Eq. \eqref{Zntot}.
+This fact implies that the approach of $\ln Z_n(\alpha)$ to the critical limit $\epsilon\to0$ is non-uniform in $\alpha$: exactly at $\alpha=0$ the charged entropy approaches \eqref{Sntot}, but for any non-zero $\alpha$ the limit is \eqref{eq:leadinghc1} that as a consequence is reached for smaller and smaller $\epsilon$ (i.e. $\omega_0$) as $\alpha$ gets closer to $0$.

-All these aspects are evident in Figure \ref{fig:pannel6} where we show (for $\alpha\geq 0$ since the $Z_n(-\alpha)=Z_n^*(\alpha)$) the exact result Eq. (\ref{eq:leadinghc}) (or equivalently \eqref{eq:first}) together with its critical limit, Eq. (\ref{eq:leadinghc1}).
+All these aspects are evident in Figure \ref{fig:pannel6} where we show (for $\alpha\geq 0$ since $F_n(-\alpha)=F_n^*(\alpha)$) the exact result Eq. (\ref{eq:leadinghc}) (or equivalently \eqref{eq:first}) together with its critical limit, Eq. (\ref{eq:leadinghc1}).
 As we discussed above, the former converges to the latter as $\omega_0$, therefore $\epsilon$, decreases, but in a non-uniform way.
 Indeed, while for large $\alpha$ (i.e. close to $\pi$) the two curves are very close also when $\omega_0$ is not so small, for smaller and non-zero values of $\alpha$, we need much smaller $\omega_0$ to approach the critical limit.
 For $\alpha=0$ the limit is different.
 It is also clear that for higher values of $n$, the convergence is slower and starts at smaller values of $\omega_0$.
 The last observation is a well known fact for $\alpha=0$, cf. Ref. \cite{cal2010}, and it is not surprising that the effect is amplified in the presence of a flux.